 Organic produce does not have insecticides and pesticides sprayed on it.
 Did you know that some insecticides literally target the nervous system of bugs and that is how they kill them?
 Does it make sense to you that these same insecticides and pesticides, with repeated exposure, could harm your child’s nervous system?

 There are roughly 3000 food additives that are currently approved for use.
 The Center for Science in the Public Interest names the top food additives to avoid including sodium nitrite (in lunch meats), saccharin (Sweet N’ Low), aspartame (Nutrasweet), acesulfame-K, trans fats, olestra, BHA, potassium bromate, propyl gallate, and food dyes.
 I would add MSG to the list.
 Many artificial flavorings and colorings have been banned in Europe and several Asian countries due to their link to hyperactivity in children and even cancer in animal studies.
 Become a label reader and go for packaged foods that offer some basic nutrition, have only a few ingredients, and avoid these additives.

-Natural sweeteners are even better alternatives.
-They convert to glucose more slowly or contain the nutrients in them that allow your child to process the sugar better, such as the mineral chromium.
+If you are using sweeteners, natural ones are the best alternative.
+They contain the nutrients in them that allow your child to process the sugar better, such as the mineral chromium.
 Refined sugar has had most of the nutrients stripped out of it.
 Thus, proper processing by the body is inhibited.
-We don’t have to deprive our kids of the sweet taste, but there are better alternatives like cane sugar, raw, unprocessed sugar, high quality honey or maple syrup (think farmer’s market, not grocery store), brown rice syrup, agave, xylitol, stevia, and more.
-Many of these can be used in place of sugar in baking if you follow package directions on how to substitute.
-Some are are 1:1 with sugar and others are not.
+We don’t have to deprive our kids of the sweet taste, but less sugar and better forms of sugar are a must.
+Cane sugar, raw, unprocessed sugar, high quality honey or maple syrup (think farmer’s market, not grocery store), brown rice syrup, agave, xylitol, and stevia are all better choices.